WithNorth/CSE_283_Final_Project/TasksDistribution.md

 2. completed_classifier.py
 3. simple_viz.py

-# Reference
+Reference:
-# Some code take the reference on genAI to debug and modify.
+Some code take the reference on genAI to debug and modify.